mgondan/rolog/README.md

 `sudo make install`

 More detailed installation instructions are found on the SWI-Prolog webpage.

-2. Please install R on your computer

-`sudo apt install r-base`

 3. Please install the "rologpp" pack for SWI-prolog.
 This is needed for the reverse direction (e.g. Prolog asking R the name of a specific function argument).